usnistgov/vulntology/specification/introduction/introduction.md

 *[High Level Model](../figures/high-level-model.pdf)*

 The color coding associated to each box is intended to display how each of the previous concepts intertwine with the enhanced representation the Vulntology model represents.
+Green represents new data points typically not captured.